Loading...

 Through Disaster Recovery, the make-safe process follows a structured, documented procedure:

 The initial commitment is $2,750 ($550 platform fee plus $2,200 contractor credit for make-safe works).
 Full claims documentation is provided to support your insurance reimbursement.
-Payment plans are available through Blue Fire Finance to help manage costs while awaiting your insurance outcome.
+Payment plans are available through Equipped Commercial Finance to help manage costs while awaiting your insurance outcome.

 Your legal right to appoint your own restoration contractor under the Insurance Contracts Act.